weberstephanhd/iacman/README.md

 in the deployment.
 Therefore a deployment may configure _dependencies_ to other deployments.
 On the other side every deployment may provide _exports_ describing reusable configuration information used by other deployments to build their deployment context.
+These exports build the contract of a deployment that can be used by others.
+This is definately not the deployment manifest, it is an explicitly designed set of configuration information, that should be kept as stable as possible during the evolution of a deployment to clearly decouple multiple deployments.
 Iacman analyses the dependencies of a deployment and provides access to the appropriate export information as part of the context.

 The task of iacman now is to control these generation processes.
-The context is generated based on formal settings of deployment.
+The context is generated based on formal settings of a deployment.
 Therefore the deployment configures dependencies to other deployments and configuration stubs containing rules and values to finally generate the context.
 Dependencies are resolved to the export information of the referenced deployments.

 The rule engine used to merge and evaluate all the involved rule and configuration files is spiff++, an improved version of the well-known tool in the bosh context.
-The framework gathers the relevant stub files for spiff according to the actual landscape description.
+The framework gathers the relevant stub files for spiff according to the actual landscape description, executed a merge and passes the resulting context to the actions to be executed.

 A component provides so-called _actions_ that finally implement component specific procedures to fulfill certain tasks, like export creation, manifest